aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

     2. Note: if you aren't using DEPNotify (see below for why), add the `--no-screen` flag to deactivate.
            - e.g. `osascript /Users/Shared/enroll-ec2-mac.scpt --setup --no-screen`
     - *In the event the Jamf server credentials are incorrect, an error will appear halting this process.
 Correct these credentials to continue.*
-6. **Follow the prompts** to enable Accessibility, App Management, and Disk Access permissions as needed.
+6. **Follow the prompts** to enable System Events, Accessibility, and App Management (if using DEPNotify permissions as needed.
 These will be enabled for the `osascript` process and may be reverted programmatically, included in the cleanup routines if `testFlag` is not set to `1`.
     1. After a short delay, enroll-ec2-mac will try to access all the permissions that it will need to during actual enrollment, but not performing all of the enrollment actions.
         - During this process, it is normal for the screen to flash a few times.
         - *Optional: if `useDEPNotify` is set to `false`, or the `--no-screen` flag is used, prompts for **App Management** will not appear and the screen will not flash.
 DEPNotify is used to keep users from interfering in the enrollment process, but is optional if automatic login is set on Apple silicon instances, since enrollment can transparently occur before a user logs in.*
     2. In the event of an error, click **Re-run** and respond to the prompts again.
     3. If a final prompt or error does not appear after some time (over 2 minutes), run the following command to reload the LaunchAgent and re-run the task:
-        - `launchctl unload -w /Library/LaunchAgents/com.amazon.dsx.enroll-ec2-mac.startup.plist ; launchctl load -w /Library/LaunchAgents/com.amazon.dsx.enroll-ec2-mac.startup.plist`
+        - `launchctl unload -w /Library/LaunchAgents/com.amazon.dsx.ec2.enrollment.automation.startup.plist ; launchctl load -w /Library/LaunchAgents/com.amazon.dsx.ec2.enrollment.automation.startup.plist`
 7. Once you receive the below message, **click OK** and close Screen Sharing/VNC. ![A dialog box with a success message for enroll-ec2-mac.](SetupComplete.png)
-        - **Make sure to click OK before creating your image.** If not, enroll-ec2-mac will re-attempt setup on subsequent runs until it's clicked.
+        - **Make sure to click OK before creating your image.** If not, enroll-ec2-mac will re-attempt setup (and not enrollment) on subsequent runs until it's clicked.
 9. Optional: **disable screen sharing** via the active SSH session.
     1. `sudo launchctl disable system/com.apple.screensharing ; sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.screensharing.plist`
-10. [**Create an image**](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) from the running instance.
+10. After clicking OK, [**Create an image**](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) from the running instance.
     1. Follow the linked instructions to **Create a Linux AMI from an instance** (instructions also cover macOS instances).
     2. Workflow was tested with **“No reboot”** enabled.
         - *Note: if the instance is rebooted or logged out after clicking OK,* **enrollment will occur.**